 If you don’t know how to answer these questions, this guide is for you.

 Every company selling digital goods to a customer in the EU needs to be on their game when it comes to VAT rules.
 It doesn’t matter if your business is actually in the EU or not.

 That’s because if your customer lives in one of the 28 member states of the European Union, you’re on the hook for Value-Added Tax.
-You must charge VAT during the sale, collect it from the customer, and then later file and pay it to the government.
-Forget to charge your customer for VAT?
-Really sorry, but then you’ll have to pay it from your own pocket.
+You must charge tax during the sale, collect it from the customer, and then later file and pay it to the government.
+Forget to charge your customer?
+Really sorry, but then you’ll have to pay the tax from your own pocket.

-Let’s make sure you avoid that unpleasant surprise and any other confusion in the EU VAT process.
-Staying compliant with EU VAT can actually be quite simple, as long as you have the right information.
+Let’s make sure you avoid that unpleasant surprise and any other confusion in the EU tax process.
+How to comply with EU VAT can actually be quite simple, as long as you have the right information.

 What is EU VAT?

-VAT is Value-Added Tax, a general consumption tax on a good or service.
+It's Value-Added Tax, a general consumption tax on a good or service.
 It is applied to every sale made in the EU.
 “Consumption tax” means that the tax is paid by the consumer, not by the business who makes the sale.
-That’s why you, as a business owner, need to know when to charge your customers for VAT!
+That’s why you, as a business owner, need to know when to charge your customers this tax!

-As for how much to charge your VAT, this depends.
-There is no universal EU VAT rate for digital goods.
+As for how much to charge, this depends.
+There is no universal rate for digital goods.
 Instead, the rates vary from 17-27% across all the countries.
 If you’re curious about specific national rates, all of those are listed later on in this guide.

 What is a digital good?

 Can your product be picked up, carried, and put in a box to ship somewhere?
 If yes, then you should actually be reading this article on distance selling in the EU.
 If no, keep reading!